tingyuliu0920/tingyuliu.dev/README.md

-# Tingyu's website
+# Tingyuliu.dev

-This is a responsive personal portfolio website, compatible with all devices.
+This is my personal website, compatible with all devices.
 It was built using React, TypeScript, MUI, and Tailwind CSS, and deployed on Netlify.

 ## License